HomeBlog Home

 Step 3: Utilities

-Cary, Apex, and Holly Springs have different water and sewer providers.
-Your agent or closing attorney can confirm.
+Cary, Apex, Holly Springs, and other suburbs may have different water and sewer providers.
+Your agent or closing attorney can help confirm what is required for the property.

 Step 4: Finding a Doctor, Dentist, and Vet

 Primary care waitlists are common.
-Dentists in Cary and North Raleigh fill up.
-Suburban vets book further out than they used to.
-Start calling before your move date.
+Dentists and vets in fast-growing suburbs can book further out than you expect.
+Start calling before your move date if you can.

 Are You Moving to Raleigh?

-If you're planning a move to Raleigh, contact me.
-I work with people every day who are relocating to my hometown, and I'd love to help you find the right neighborhood and the right home.
+If you are planning a move to Raleigh, contact me.
+I work with people every day who are relocating to my hometown, and I would love to help you find the right neighborhood and the right home.

 WRITTEN BY